Extentfx/Luau-Interpreter/README.md

 npx ngrok http 3000
 ```

-Use the generated URL in your Roblox script:
+Use the generated URL in your HTTP code:

 ```lua
 local url = "https://your-ngrok-url.ngrok.io/receive"